CiyoMa/ciyoma.github.io/_posts/2014-10-26-Makefile-In-Pintos.md

 The pintos source code in 2013spr folder is different from the code for 2014fall!

 Make sure to add the following lines to shutdown_power_off() in devices/shudown.c after the serial_flush(); Make check issue solved.

 /* ACPI power-off */

 outw (0xB004, 0x2000);

 for system call, the 2013spr code introduce a weird stack layout.
 That is because the assembly in src/lib/user/syscall.c use "g" as register argument instead of "r"!

-r"  means assign a general register  register for the argument,  "g" means  to assign  any register,  memory  or immediate integer for this.
+"r"  means assign a general register  register for the argument,  "g" means  to assign  any register,  memory  or immediate integer for this.

 ###How to add more file to makefile